Velocidex/velociraptor-docs/content/artifact_references/pages/windows.applications.chrome.cookies.md

 description: |
   Enumerate the users chrome cookies.

-  The cookies are typically encrypted by the DPAPI using the user's credentials.
+  The cookies are typically encrypted by the DPAPI using the user&#x27;s credentials.
 Since Velociraptor is typically not running in the user context we can not decrypt these.
 It may be possible to decrypt the cookies off line.

-  The pertinant information from a forensic point of view is the user's Created and LastAccess timestamp and the fact that the user has actually visited the site and obtained a cookie.
+  The pertinant information from a forensic point of view is the user&#x27;s Created and LastAccess timestamp and the fact that the user has actually visited the site and obtained a cookie.

   ## NOTES: